alicechevaux/alicechevaux.github.io/_pages/about.md

 ---
 permalink: /
-title: "Presentation"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 First year PhD Student in Grenoble.

-After a Master Degree in Statistics and Data Science, I started a PhD with Sophie Achard, Julyan Arbel and Guillaume Kom Kan King in the Statify team of Inria Grenoble.
+After a Master Degree in Statistics and Data Science, I started a PhD with Sophie Achard, Julyan Arbel and Guillaume Kom Kan King in the [Statify](https://team.inria.fr/statify/) team of Inria Grenoble.
 My subject focus on graph inference and comparison for fMRI data using bayesian statistics.
 We are especially interested in quantifying uncertainty during graph analysis.

 # PhD Subject